icecave/parity/README.md

 When comparing scalar types, integers and doubles (PHP's only true numeric types) are treated as though they were the same type, such that the expression `3 < 3.5 < 4` holds true.
 Numeric strings are **not** compared in this way.

+## Caveats

+1. <a name="caveat1"></a>Comparison of recursive objects is not a truly deterministic operation as objects are compared by their
+[object hash](http://php.net/manual/en/function.spl-object-hash.php) where deeper comparison would otherwise result in infinite recursion.

 <!-- references -->
 [Build Status]: https://travis-ci.org/IcecaveStudios/parity.png?branch=develop